MohitGoel92/Microsoft-Excel/README.md

 **Note:** If we are to create our own template, when saving the workbook save it as an *Excel Template*.
 This option can be found when selecting *Save As* -> *Browse* -> *Save as type*.

+# Section II

+## Working with an Excel List

+When we have a table of data, Excel treats the first row as headings when any kind of formatting has been applied to it.
+For instance, making it bold, a different colour or altering the font style.
+Having the first row as headers is useful when performing actions like sorting, filtering, pivot tables and calculations.
+It is imperative to ensure there are no missing rows or columns, as a missing row or column will seperate the dataset into two.
+When performing Excel operations, only the first part of the dataset will therefore be impacted, giving us incorrect findings.